xfred81/kombat-lt/README.md

 * Open the Mount Control,
 * Start a terminal and minimize it (eg. so that only 3 lines are visible),
 * Run ```FireCapture``` and adjust settings (gain, etc.),
+* For a more accurate guiding, use the 100% view,
 * Identify a target zone that could be used for tracking (not to close to screen's border nor to another window above),
 * Make a screenshot of this zone and keep it in clipboard,
+* Close the screenshot app!
 * Use the terminal to start ```./kombat-lt.py```